hinteadan/H.Necessaire/README.md

 ```
 ---
 ### ExecutionUtilities
-Extensions that help with the execution of unsafe code that don't want to crash our app.
+Extensions that help with the execution of unsafe code that we don't want to crash our app or to stop the execution flow.
 A good example is the interaction with external resource.
 Say we want to raise a web-hook but we don't want our app to crash if that endpoint is not available but rather fallback to another mechanism.
 #### `TryAFewTimesOrFailWithGrace(action)`